coleifer/peewee/docs/peewee/cookbook.rst

 .. note::
-    Any foreign keys to a model with a non-integer primary key will have the ``ForeignKeyField`` use the same underlying column type as the primary key they are related to.
+    Any foreign keys to a model with a non-integer primary key will have the ``ForeignKeyField`` use the same underlying storage type as the primary key they are related to.

 See full documentation on :ref:`non-integer primary keys <non_int_pks>`.